-- is the reverse procedure.
-Points to remember are; - 1.
-Ensure that the backs of your legs are touching the side of the bed before you sit down, and as you start to lower yourself, slide the operated leg out in front of you. - 2.
-Always move back far enough onto the bed to give full support to the operated leg before pivoting yourself in bed.
-Putting a carrier bag or sliding sheet on the bed first, helps your movement on the bed.
+- Ensure that the backs of your legs are touching the side of the bed before you sit down, and as you start to lower yourself, slide the operated leg out in front of you. - Sit on the edge of the bed so your bottom is close to the pillows. - Using your hands to assist you, shuffle backwards onto the bed. - Start to turn yourself round, bringing your legs onto the bed, one at a time.
+You can use your non-operated leg to assist you if needed.